-PARENT PORTAL: We encourage all parents to sign up for parent portal, as well as have ongoing communication with your child's school.
+PARENT PORTAL: We encourage all parents to sign up for the parent portal, as well as have ongoing communication with your child's school.

-Mercer County Attendance/Truancy Prevention Forms
+Mercer County Truancy Prevention Forms

-This form is required ONLY after ten (10) medically excused absences or tardies.
+This form is required ONLY after ten (10) medically excused absences or tardies or for reoccurring appointments.
 This form needs to be completed and turned in on the day of the student's return to school.
 There is a 5-day grace period to submit the documentation, but after five (5) days, it will be counted as unexcused.

-PARENTS (STUDENTS) - PLEASE TAKE THE STUDENT'S ATTENDANCE PROFILE TO THE DOCTOR WITH YOU SO IT MAY ASSIST THE PHYSICIAN IN DETERMINING HOW MUCH THE ILLNESS & RELATED ABSENCES ARE IMPACTING THE CHILD'S REGULAR ATTENDANCE IN SCHOOL
+PARENTS/(STUDENTS): PLEASE TAKE THE STUDENT'S ATTENDANCE PROFILE TO THE DOCTOR WITH YOU SO IT MAY ASSIST THE PHYSICIAN IN DETERMINING HOW MUCH THE ILLNESS & RELATED ABSENCES ARE IMPACTING THE CHILD'S REGULAR ATTENDANCE IN SCHOOL

-Student Name: \
+Student Name:

 Release of Information: I hereby authorize this health care provider to release the information requested on this form for my child listed above.
-I understand that this is a reciprocal release between the medical health care provider listed below and Mercer County School employees to share educational information regarding school services (special educational services, 504 plans, G/T records, psychological testing, counseling issues, etc.), absences, grades, behavior, and medical information that are related to school absences in the hopes of preventing chronic absenteeism and improving school attendance.
-The information shared between the school and medical health care provider will remain confidential between the two parties unless information is pertinent to the student's educational services, or the safety of the student listed or others.
+I understand that this is a reciprocal release between the medical/mental health care provider listed below and Mercer County School employees to share educational information regarding school services (special educational services, 504 plans, G/T records, psychological testing, counseling issues, etc.), absences, grades, behavior, and medical information that are related to school absences in the hopes of preventing chronic absenteeism and improving school attendance.
+The information shared between the school and medical health care provider will remain confidential between the two parties unless the information is pertinent to the student's educational services ,the safety of the student listed, or others.

-Parent Signature Date If student is to be absent five or more c onsecutive days s, please complete a ho omebound application.
-Date of Appointment: Time of Appoi ntment In: Time Out: Is this student regularly seen in your office? □ Yes □ No Reason for Appointment (check only one) Routine Office Visit Follow-up Visit Orthodontic Dental Vision n 🗆 Emergency 🗆 Tests Was it medically necessary for this student to k be absent the er ntire day on date of ap pointment? 🗆 Yes  🗆 No If no, would student have missed all day due to o office location , etc.? 🗆 Yes ⊐ No Date student may return to school: Did the student /parent bring the students' att endance profile for you to review?
-If so, please initial the attendance profile form.
-Will the student have re-occurring follow-up a orthodontist visits, etc.)? ☐ Yes ☐ No If yes, I y counseling visits, monthly Parents: Please schedule re-occurring appoint aware of the dates/times of appointments and v their learning.
-Health Care Provider Name Address: Phone: Health Care Provider/Physician/ARNP Sign ature Date
+If a student is to be absent five or more consecutive days, please complete a homeb 1.Date of Appointment: Time of Appointment In: 2.Is this student regularly seen in your office? oound appli Time Out: 2.Is this student regularly seen in your office?
+Yes No Time Out: 3.Reason for Appointment (check only one): □ Tests □ Yes □ No 5.If not, would the student have to miss all day due to office location, etc.? □ Yes □ No 6.Date student may return to school: 7.Did the student /parent bring the students' attendance profile for you to review?
+If so, please initial the attendance profile form. □ No 8.Will the student have recurring follow-up appointments in your office (ex: weekly couns eling visits, monthly orthodontist visits, etc.)?
+9. If yes, how frequently and when? □ Yes □ No Parents: Please schedule recurring appointments after school hours, if possible.
+Health Care Provider Name

+Address:

+Health Care Provider Signature: